California Negligent Security Attorneys

 Arash Law Practice Area Border/Divider

-Innocent Californians become victims of crime every day.
+Many Californians become victims of crime every day.
 In 2018 alone, the California Department of Justice reported nearly 370,000 victims of assault.
-Sadly, adequate security could have prevented many of these crimes.
+Sadly, adequate security could have prevented many of these incidents.

 Business owners in California have a legal and ethical obligation to protect their visitors against crimes committed on their property.
 If a business patron is injured because of substandard safety measures, the business could be held accountable in the civil court system for the damages they cause.